 In 1981, Ian Ritchie established his own practice in London, Ian Ritchie Architects (iRAL).
 Ian Ritchie’s first building – Fluy House, exploiting solar energy – had been completed in 1978 in France.
 He was working as a consultant at Arup within Peter Rice’s Lightweight Structures Group.
 He was also collaborating with Peter Rice on Shelterspan – a lightweight aluminium frame and fabric structure, and teaching at the Architectural Association.

 That same year he co-founded the design engineering practice RFR (Rice Francis Ritchie) with Peter Rice and Martin Francis.
 Peter Rice had invited Ian Ritchie and Martin Francis to join him after being approached by the French government to help on the design of the new Museum of Science, Technology and Industry at La Villette.
 The practice combined, in a seamless working relationship, engineering, architecture and industrial design.

 RFR LA CITÉ EN LUMIÈRE, LA VILLETE, PARIS

 During the following six years, Ian Ritchie divided his time between London and Paris and two design firms: one architectural, the other engineering.

-By the early 1990s Ian Ritchie Architects had became world-renowned among the built environment professions for their glass structures, material-technical innovation and intelligent environmental and sustainable design – of which IRAL’s new Sainsbury Welcome Centre in London is a further evolution.
+By the early 1990s iRAL had become world-renowned among built environment professionals for their glass structures, material-technical innovation and intelligent environmental and sustainable design – of which iRAL’s design of the Sainsbury Wellcome Centre in London is a further evolution.

 The practice’s work has been very widely published in books, reviews and journals, extensively exhibited in the UK and internationally, and have been the subject of several films.